hyperledger/indy-node/docs/requests.md

     - `senderDid` (base58-encoded string):
          Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
+         It must be present on Ledger for write requests and can be any value for read requests.

          It may differ from `did` field for some of requests (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).